 Researchers have made great progress in understanding how certain changes in DNA can cause normal cells to become cancerous.
-DNA is the chemical in each cell that carries our genes − the instructions for how our cells function.
+DNA is the chemical in each cell that carries our genes, which control how our cells function.
 We look like our parents because they are the source of our DNA.
 But DNA affects more than the way we look.

-Mutations of 2 tumor suppressor genes are responsible for many inherited cases of neuroendocrine tumors and neuroendocrine cancers.
+Changes in 2 tumor suppressor genes are responsible for many inherited cases of neuroendocrine tumors and neuroendocrine cancers.
 Most inherited cases are due to changes in the MEN1 gene.
 A smaller number are caused by inherited changes in the NF1 gene.

-Most cases of neuroendocrine tumors and neuroendocrine cancers are caused by sporadic mutations of oncogenes or tumor suppressor genes.
+Most neuroendocrine tumors and neuroendocrine cancers are caused by sporadic changes (mutations) in oncogenes or tumor suppressor genes.
 Mutations are called sporadic if they occur after a person is born, rather than having been inherited.
-The mutations that cause carcinoid tumors often affect the MEN1 gene, the same gene that is responsible for most familial neuroendocrine tumors and neuroendocrine cancers.
-In many other types of cancer, researchers have shown that these acquired mutations are the result of cancer-causing chemicals in our environment, diet, or tobacco smoke.
-Relatively little is known, however, about factors that cause new mutations in genes that lead to neuroendocrine tumors and neuroendocrine cancers.
+The mutations that cause carcinoid tumors often affect the MEN1 gene, the same gene responsible for most familial neuroendocrine tumors and neuroendocrine cancers.
+But not much is known about exactly what causes these gene changes.

-Last Medical Review: 08/03/2011
+Last Medical Review: 02/26/2015

-Last Revised: 11/02/2012
+Last Revised: 02/08/2016